Why is "Chicago" Predictive of Deceptive Reviews? Using LLMs to Discover Language Phenomena from Lexical Cues: Methodology

-\textbf{RQ1 Experiment}: Our RQ1 investigated whether using LLMs can be a generally reliable approach to discover language phenomena from lexical cues in deception detection.
-To this end, we used a \textit{conjecture-then-validate} pipeline with two separate steps.
+\textbf{RQ1 Experiment}: RQ1 investigates whether LLMs provide a reliable approach for discovering language phenomena from lexical cues in deception detection.
+To this end, we used a conjecture-then-validate pipeline with two separate steps.

 First, we prompted the LLM to conjecture the underlying phenomena for words predictive of hotel reviews being genuine or deceptive using the prompt below.
 We provided all 30 predictive words in the prompt and did not restrict the number of phenomena to be conjectured.
 All predictive words and their associated phenomena (conjectured by LLMs) are shown in Table~\ref{table:phenomena_examples}.